la2050/archive/README.md

 You can make edits in the staging branch and commit them just as you would normally.
 They’ll automatically appear on the staging website within a few minutes.

-Once you’re happy with how your changes look on the staging website, you can automatically publish them on the [archive website](https://archive.la2050.org) with a pull request.
-Here are some steps you can follow:
+Once you’re happy with how your changes look on the staging website, you can copy them over to the [archive website](https://archive.la2050.org) using a pull request.
+Here are the steps:

 1. Press the “new pull request” button.